jblindsay/whitebox-tools/readme.txt

 - Fixed a bug in the PennockLandformClass tool.
 - Fixed a bug in the Shapefile reader that affected files of the PointZ ShapeType.
 - Fixed a bug with the CsvPointsToVector tool.
-- Reduced the peak memory usage of the D8Pointer tool by about 37.5%.
+- Reduced the peak memory usage of the D8Pointer and Rho8Pointer tools by about 37.5%.

 Version 2.0.0 (30-08-2021)
 - The most important feature in this release is the addition of support for reading and writing the LAZ